 \textbf{Tree setting.} \textsc{FourierSHAP} can also be utilized for the computation of \textsc{SHAP} values for (ensembles of) trees in the white-box setting, i.e., where full access to the tree's structure is available.
 In this setting, the exact sparse Fourier representation of an ensemble of trees can be efficiently computed (the first step of \textsc{FourierSHAP}) using Equation~\ref{eq:recursive_tree}.
 With the exact Fourier representation at hand, \textsc{SHAP} values can be {\em efficiently and exactly} computed using Equation~\ref{eq:shapf_final}, the second step of \textsc{FourierSHAP}.
 This makes our method a highly parallelizable alternative for \textsc{TreeShap} \citep{lundberg2020local} with the potential for order of magnitude speedups.

 To demonstrate our method's ability in fast computation of SHAP values in this setting, we compute SHAP values for random forests fitted on all aforementioned real-world datasets.
 We compare \textsc{FourierSHAP}'s speedup over \textsc{TreeSHAP}~\citep{lundberg2020local}, to \textsc{FastTreeSHAP}~\citep{yang2021fast}, a fast implementation of \textsc{TreeSHAP}, the GPU implementation of \textsc{TreeSHAP}~\citep{mitchell2022gputreeshap} and \textsc{PLTreeSHAP}~\citep{zern2023interventional}.
 To the best of our knowledge, these are the fastest available frameworks for computation of the ``interventional'' \textsc{SHAP} values.
-Figure~\ref{fig:whitebox} shows the superior speed of our method over all state-of-the-art algorithms in most settings, which weakens by the increment of depth and number of features, resulting in more frequencies and computation overhead.
+Figure~\ref{fig:whitebox} shows the superior speed of our method over all state-of-the-art algorithms in most settings, which weakens with increased depth and number of features, resulting in a higher count of frequencies and greater computational overhead.
 Note that the SHAP values computed by all methods are precise and identical to the values produced by \textsc{TreeSHAP}, which is to be expected for \textsc{FourierSHAP}, given access to exact Fourier representation of random forests.